 May 13, 1996: Joyce Nagel, Claudette Gubrud, & Jack Gubrud attend the Boys & Girls Clubs of America National Conference to learn more about the Clubs.

-July 28, 1997: The Grand Opening festivities at the Burlington Club.
-On June 2, 1997 the Boys & Girls Clubs of Skagit County receives non-profit status and the Burlington Club opens on June 14.
+July 28, 1997: The Burlington Club holds its Grand Opening festivities.
+On June 2, 1997 the Boys & Girls Clubs of Skagit County received non-profit status and the Burlington Club opened on June 14.

-Jan, 1998: Alicia Savage, La Conner youth, named 1st Youth of the Year for Skagit County.
+Jan, 1998: Alicia Savage, a La Conner youth, was named the 1st Youth of the Year for Skagit County.

-Sept 7, 2000: Jerome Fisher of Fisher & Sons Construction with Jack Gubrud at the site of the 1st Sedro-Woolley Club.
+Fall 2000: Groundbreaking begins at the site of the Sedro-Woolley Club.

 Oct 1, 2000: The Anacortes Club opens in the old Army National Guard Armory Building.